Steve973/simplex-consensus-protocol/README.md

 - *Client interaction layer*:

-   Since clients of the Simplex Consensus protocol need to submit their transactions to the other peers, and since they need to receive notifications of other peers' transactions, this layer allows the clients to exchange information and utilize the protocol without having any specific knowledge of the protocol operation.
-The protocol remains a "black box" to the clients.
-This layer is implemented with Spring Boot and provides REST endpoints.
+   Since clients of the Simplex Consensus protocol need to submit their transactions to their local simplex consensus node, and since transactions need to be submitted to the client when an iteration is finalized, this layer provides REST endpoints for these purposes.

 ## Simplex Consensus Protocol Description